telerik/kendo-react-dropdowns/docs/autocomplete/index.md

 ### Features

-The AutoComplete allows you to disable it by setting the [`disabled`]() configuration property to `true`.
-When diabled, the component is visible, but is does not function.
+The AutoComplete allows you to disable it by setting the [`disabled`]({% slug api_autocomplete_kendouiforreact %}#disabled-booleandefault-false) configuration property to `true`.
+When diabled, the component is visible, but does not function.

 By default, `disabled` is set to `false`.